 What parts of a roast dinner are safe for dogs?

-Christmas is a busy time of year, but also a lot of fun.
-We want our dogs to feel special, too, but giving them their own Christmas dinner and roast dinner leftovers as a treat can quickly rack up the calories, or even give them a stomach upset.
+We want our dogs to celebrate with us at certain times of year, like Christmas, but giving them their own roast dinner or leftovers as a treat can quickly rack up the calories, or even give them a stomach upset.
+Some human food can even be dangerous to your dog so knowing the do’s and don’ts is essential to keep your dog safe and happy.

-It’s important to remember that if you’re giving your dog a food treat to make sure you don’t give them too much.
-Even the smallest bit of food is a big treat in your dog’s eyes, so no need to give them a full sized dinner!
+If you are giving your dog a food treat, make sure you don’t give them too much.
+Even the smallest bit of human food is a big treat in your dog’s eyes, so no need to give them a full sized dinner!
 Take any treats into account by cutting down the amount of dog food in the rest of their meals for that day to balance out their daily calorie allowance.

 Don’t forget that not all of our festive foods are dog-friendly!
-Some things we eat at Christmas could be toxic to our dogs.
+Some things we eat can be toxic to our dogs.
 Read on to find out more.

-You shouldn’t feed your dog a big Christmas meal.
-Very often the food we give our dogs at Christmas isn’t their usual food and it can cause tummy ache and excessive wind, which can be really uncomfortable.
-In extreme cases this can be dangerous if you exercise dogs within a couple of hours of feeding them.
-If you can’t resist giving them a titbit as a special Christmas treat then it’s good to know which parts of your roast dinner are potentially poisonous and which are less likely to cause them problems.
+If you can’t resist giving them a titbit as a special treat then it’s good to know which parts of your roast dinner are potentially toxic and which are less likely to cause them problems.

-One risk with feeding your dog part of your Christmas dinner is that they will come to expect this every time you have a roast and it can be difficult to resist those puppy-dog eyes.
+One risk with feeding your dog part of your dinner is that they will come to expect this every time you have a roast and it can be difficult to resist those puppy-dog eyes.
 To avoid this, keep their treat aside until after the main event and give it to them in their dog bowl some time later, rather than from the table or while you are tidying up.
+You could also consider feeding them their dinner at the same time as you’re eating so they learn that they can enjoy their food at the same time you enjoy yours without having to beg at the table.

 It’s safe for your dog to have a small portion of some of the following as a festive treat:

-- Lean parts of the white turkey meat, as the dark meat can be far too rich for them (plain and boneless)
+- Lean parts of the white turkey meat (plain and boneless) - the dark meat can be too rich for them

-- Carrot and swede mash (with no added extras like butter, salt or onion)
+- Carrot and/or swede mash (with no added extras like butter, salt or onion)

 - Plain boiled or raw carrots (without any glaze or oil)